Why did God choose to love Jacob and hate Esau?

 The two verses explain what Paul is trying to convey in the method God uses to make His choice, and it is not difficult to understand.

 Verse 12 is taken from Gen. 25:23 when the twins were in the womb.
-But verse 13 is taken from Mal.1:2-3, 1500 years later.
+But verse 13 is taken from Mal.1:2-3, which occurs 1500 years later.
 Paul, in verse 12, demonstrates the foreknowledge of God regarding how the two will live their lives, and consequently makes His choice.
 Then God proclaims His blessing and cursing (condemning) as a result of their lives as individuals, and as the resulting nations.
 God blesses Jacob and later the nation of Israel not only because of the promise to faithful Abraham, but also because Jacob remembered God throughout his life; and curses Esau and the Edomites that stemmed from him because of his godlessness, and the Edomites godless way of life and their actions against Israel (See Gen. 12: 2-3).

 For one to say that God cursed Esau from birth and without cause accuses God of gross evil.
 We should remember that both children were immensely blessed in their lives with great wealth.
 For when Jacob tried to buy favor from Esau by sending caravans of livestock ahead of him, Esau refused the offer at first saying that he too had plenty (Gen. 33:9).